Asafmazar/website/content/authors/admin/_index.md

 #- Visitors
 ---

-Asaf Mazar is a graduate student at the University of Southern California.
-His research interests include habits and behavior change.
+I'm a graduate student at the University of Southern California, working primarily with Dr. Wendy Wood.
+I study how people can form desirable habits and disrupt unhealthy ones.